Kristiqan/Job-Board-Portal/README.md

 - MoreInfoJobSub.php If You Click On The Title Of An Offer You Can See More Information About It.

-## There Is A Admin Page With Edit And Delete Functionality And A Few More Pages
+## There Is A Admin Page With Edit And Delete Functionality,Page Pagination And A Few More Pages